Hawaiian Lobeliad Seed Biology

 Dustin Wolkis

-Seed Bank Curator and Laboratory Manager Dustin Wolkis is responsible for curating NTBGs seed bank and conducting seed conservation research.
-Dustin holds an MSc in Plant Biology and Conservation from Arizona State University and is currently pursuing a PhD degree at the University of Copenhagen, Denmark, focused on changing the seed banking paradigm using Hawaiian lobeliads as a model system.
+Dustin Wolkis is responsible for curating NTBGs seed bank and conducting seed conservation research.
+Dustin holds an MSc in Plant Biology and Conservation from Arizona State University and a PhD degree from the University of Copenhagen, Denmark, focused on changing the seed banking paradigm using Hawaiian lobeliads as a model system.
 Dustin is also Deputy Chair of the IUCN SSC Seed Conservation Specialist Group.

 NTBG studies unusual seed biology of Hawaiian lobeliads to help conservation and restoration.